X-616/X-616/README.md

 ▌│█║▌║▌║ Support and promotion of an idea💡 or product. ║▌║▌║█│▌-🅧- ❻ ❶ ❻ __                              __

-## 👻 FROM THE SHADOWS - Confidential Commitment 🔐
+## 👻FROM THE SHADOWS Confidential Commitment 🔐

 ***The service is provided 'from the shadows' with complete anonymity***